Tripuri people

-The Tripuri (also known as TripuraTipra, Tiprasa, Twipra), are a Tibeto-Burmese ethnic group of Northeast Indian state of Tripura.
-They are the inhabitants of the Twipra/Tripura Kingdom in North-East India and Bangladesh.
-The Tripuri people through the Manikya dynasty ruled the Kingdom of Tripura for many years until the kingdom joined the Indian Union on 15 October 1949.
+The Tripuri people (Kókborok: Tripuri dópha rok), also known as Tripura, Tipra, Twipra, Tipperah, are a Tibeto-Burman-speaking ethnic group of Indian state of Tripura and Bangladesh.
+They are the descendants of the inhabitants of the Twipra/Tripura Kingdom in North-East India and Bangladesh.
+The Tripuri people through the Manikya dynasty ruled the Kingdom of Tripura for over 600 years starting from 1400 until the kingdom joined the Indian Union on 15 October 1949.